slsdetectorgroup/slsDetectorPackage/docs/src/pyexamples.rst

 There are mainly two ways to achieve a non blocking acquire when calling from the Python API.
 One is to manually start the detector and the second one is to launch the normal acquire from a different process.
-Depending on your measurement it might also be better to run the other task in a seperate process and use acq in the main thread.
+Depending on your measurement it might also be better to run the other task in a separate process and use acq in the main thread.
 But lets start looking at the at the manual way:

 ::